Boeing B-17 Flying Fortress: Surviving aircraft and wrecks

-Of the more than 12,000 B-17 made, four were known to be in flying as of January 2025.
-There are about 40 B-17 in collections in the United States, and overall about 46 globally.
+Of the more than 12,000 B-17s made, four were known to be in flying as of January 2025.
+There are about 40 B-17s in collections in the United States, and overall about 46 globally.

 There are also nearly complete or partially complete B-17 wrecks that have been discovered: an example of this is a B-17F that ditched in the Pacific on 11 July 1943, but was located in 1986.
+Its name was "Black Jack".

 Fortresses as a symbol

 The B-17's capacity to repel enemy attacks and still inflict heavy damage upon German military capability and production centers is rendered in this caricature.

 The B-17 Flying Fortress became symbolic of the United States of America's air power.
 In a 1943 Consolidated Aircraft poll of 2,500 men in cities where Consolidated advertisements had been run in newspapers, 73% had heard of the B-24 and 90% knew of the B-17.